Catching Up With Website SEO Lingo

-Just like the lingo associated with instant messaging, social media, text messaging, and talking with your children, internet marketing and website development has its own brand of lingo that is difficult to grasp.
+Just like the lingo associated with instant messaging, social media, text messaging, and talking with your children, internet marketing, website development, and SEO has its own brand of lingo that is difficult to grasp.

 With text messaging, I clearly know OMG, WHA, LOL, PITA and G2G along with some of the basics.
 Terms like HAND, TIC, TUVM, ICCL always throw me.

 Here are a few to internet marketing terms to help you catch up on the lingo.

 Google Bomb (aka - link bomb) - Internet slang for an attempt to influence the ranking of a web site page within Google's search engine, often with political undertones or humor.
 Common examples of Google bombs have been performed on Microsoft, George Bush and Al Gore.
 For example, the key words "miserable failure" and "failure" were associated with George W. Bush under a massive Google bomb, which had number one search engine placement on the top three search engines.
 To test it, type in "miserable failure" into Google, Yahoo and MSN to see what the results are...

 Google Sandbox effect - A theory used to explain why newly-registered website domains or frequent ownership changes are placed in a sandbox (holding area, quasi-penalty box) until your worth has proven itself over time.
 Frequent nameserver changes (changing web hosting providers) also qualify.
 In other words, your search engine rankings will be poor for a new domain address or frequent web site provider changes.

 Search Engine Spider (aka - web crawler, web robot) - A program or automated script which browses the web in a methodical, automated manner.
 This program helps search engines index and store website pages to provide fast searches.
 Crawlers can also be used to check links, validating HTML code, and unfortunately harvesting email addresses (usually for spam).

 Search Engine Friendly - A web site designed, written, and formatted to rank well in the search engines.